Jiraphapa/template/EVALUATION.rst

 - define a timer for function call like ``t = Timer(lambda: calc_splines(path))``
 - item execute timer ``t.timeit(number=1)`` multiple times and compare the time of first call and last execution

-According to CPU profiling, the following Python mudules are the main bottleneck of the running process `main_mod_local_traj`:

-1. **calc_vel_profile**
-  Calculates a velocity profile using the tire and motor limits as good as possible.
-2. **calc_splines**
-  Solve for a curvature continuous cubic spline between given poses.
-3. **conv_filt**
-  Filter a given temporal signal using a convolution (moving average) filter.

-Each of the modules are converted into the optimized version with Numba in a separated modules named with the suffix `_numba`.

 Exucution Time Comparison
 --------